pyllyukko/harden.yml/README.md

   * /etc/login.defs: SU_WHEEL_ONLY
 * Modifies crontab behaviour a bit
   * Users in the *wheel* group are able to create cronjobs (as described in /usr/doc/dcron-4.5/README)
-* Imports a bunch of PGP keys for file/package verification
 * shutdown.allow and /sbin/shutdown -a
 * Clear /tmp on boot
 * Removes unnecessary / potentially dangerous packages